Sithara (singer)

-Sithara Krishnakumar (born 1 July 1986) is an Indian playback singer, composer, lyricist, classical dancer and an occasional actor.
+Sithara Krishnakumar is an Indian playback singer, composer, lyricist, classical dancer and an occasional actor.
 She predominantly works in Malayalam cinema in addition to Tamil, Telugu and Kannada films.
 Sithara is a well known singer who is trained in Hindustani and Carnatic classical music traditions and is also a recognised ghazal singer.
 She is the recipient of several awards which includes three Kerala State Film Award for Best Female Playback Singer.

 She travels extensively and has performed in concerts and stage shows across the world.
 Folk and fusion being her other areas of interest.
-She has collaborated with various popular musical bands in Kerala as well as collaborated in many stage shows which includes international shows as well.
-In 2014, she formed a musical band Eastraga which focuses on a mix of female oriented songs backed by a team of renowned musicians.
+She has collaborated with various popular musical bands in Kerala as well as collaborated in many stage shows, which includes international shows as well.
+In 2014, she formed a musical band Eastraga, which focuses on a mix of female oriented songs backed by a team of renowned musicians.
 She is also part of the 6-member band named Sithara's Project Malabaricus, an independent venture which features contemporarised folk and classical songs.